Nickel(II) oxide: Electronic structure

+However, more sophisticated calculations of the material's electronic structure are able to recover results which agree well with the experimental data.
+For example, self-interaction corrected density functional theory, the DFT+ Hubbard U method, the GW approximation, DFT + dynamical mean-field theory (DMFT), and hybrid exchange-correlation functionals, have all been shown to accurately reproduce the band gap of NiO.

 Health risks

 Long-term inhalation of NiO is damaging to the lungs, causing lesions and in some cases cancer.

 The calculated half-life of dissolution of NiO in the blood is more than 90 days.
 NiO has a long retention half-time in the lungs; after administration to rodents, it persisted in the lungs for more than 3 months.
 Nickel oxide is classified as a human carcinogen based on increased respiratory cancer risks observed in epidemiological studies of sulfidic ore refinery workers.

 In a 2-year National Toxicology Program green NiO inhalation study, some evidence of carcinogenicity in F344/N rats but equivocal evidence in female B6C3F1 mice was observed; there was no evidence of carcinogenicity in male B6C3F1 mice.
 Chronic inflammation without fibrosis was observed in the 2-year studies.